chrisisler/one-cache/README.md

 # One Cache

-> Server and client cache-first mechanism for avoiding API limits.
+> Isomorphic caching for network calls

 - You're developing against an API
 - You don't want to be rate-limited